 Evelyn Creek

 Some of the vistas were very nice.
-The landscape was quiet and expansive.
+The landscape was expansive.

-View from top of hill on South Canol Road, northbound
+View from top of hill near km 29 on the South Canol Road, northbound

-The bridges were single-lane with wood decks.
+The bridges were single-lane.
 Generally the wood decks were in good condition.

 Evelyn Creek at km 43

 The road was in better condition than we anticipated.
-The miles were rolling by too quickly even though we weren't in a hurry to get anywhere.
+The miles were rolling by quickly.
+There were few signs along the road and many places to pull over to relax.

-Lunch stop at km 50, high above the Nisutlin River
+Lunch stop at km 50, above the Nisutlin River

-Quiet Lake Yukon Government campground (km 76) was VERY quiet.
-The campground is maintained; however, the sites were not well-used.
-The sites also did not have a view of the lake.
+Quiet Lake Yukon Government campground (km 76) was quiet.
+The campsites did not have a view of the lake.
+We camped at the boat launch.
+During our two day stay, no one launched a boat.

-Steve decided he needed a bath.
-Because we weren't sure how long it would be before the fresh water tank could be refilled, he took advantage of the water out our back door.
+Steve decided he wanted to soak in the water.
+We weren't sure how long it would be before the RV's fresh water tank could be refilled so he took advantage of the water in the lake.

-Jake watching Steve take a bath in Quiet Lake
+Jake watching Steve take a dip in Quiet Lake

-The campground likely gets more use in winter than in summer.
-The picnic shelter had an interesting sign posted on its side.
+The campground seems to also get use in winter.
+The picnic shelter had a sign on it.

 Sign on the picnic shelter at Quiet Lake campground